mapbox/mapbox-gl-native/platform/linux/snap/README.md

 export SNAPCRAFT_BUILD_ENVIRONMENT_MEMORY=16G
 ```

-After that, run `snapcraft` to build the package:
+After that, run `snapcraft` to build the package.
+If you're planning to update the Snap Store with this build, make sure you update the version string in `snapcraft.yaml` with the right date:

 ```
 snapcraft --debug